mikelarkin/agent-match-api/README.md

 `rails test`

-Ensure that you have atleast 80% code coverage
+Ensure that you have at least 80% code coverage

 `open coverage/index.html`